gavinpwd/website-portfolio/README.md

 404 Page with Bubbles Animation:  Credit to: https://codepen.io/Mark_Bowley/pen/mEtqj  I've changed the values to suit this project.
-To trigger this page, try https://gavinpwd.github.io/website-portfolio/inde.html ( i've removed letter x on index.html)
+To trigger this page, try https://gavinpwd.github.io/website-portfolio/inde.html (I've removed letter x on index.html)
 ![404 Page with Bubbles Animation](/img/bubbles-ss.jpg)

 ***
 ## Contributions, Collaborations and Issues
 Feel free to fork / clone the repo.
 Just a reminder to please use your own images for your project.
 As a Junior Web Dev, I am continously learning everyday so I would be happy to hear from other programmers to teach me to code efficiently and beautifully.
 Feel free to reach out to me if you find any issues and/or have suggestions to improve this work.
+This is my most challenging but enjoyable project so far.